kabisa/theguild.nl/draft/phoenix_presence_with_live_view.md

 ## Track diff of topic

-Now the only left for us to do is implement a callback in our live_view to catch any diffs happening on th etopic we are tracking.
-The folling function will do the trick:
+Now the only left for us to do is implement a callback in our live_view to catch any diffs happening on the topic we are tracking.
+The following function will do the trick:

 ```elixir
 ...